-"It was great when we started there, but we were homesick after three or four weeks," Hammett said, laughing.
+"It was great when we started there, but we were homesick after three or four weeks," guitarist Kirk Hammett later told Rolling Stone, with a laugh.
 "It was three American guys and a Danish guy.
 It was easy for the Danish guy to fit in, but it wasn't so easy for the three American guys to fit in.
 We were experiencing culture shock a little bit."

-"I had never heard of them, but I really liked them as people," Rasmussen recalled.
-"The studio I worked at, Sweet Silence, was renowned in Denmark.
+Rasmussen admitted in the Rolling Stone interview that he'd "never heard" of Metallica, "but I really liked them as people.
+The studio I worked at, Sweet Silence, was renowned in Denmark.
 My mentor was really into jazz, and he pulled me aside one day and said, 'What's going on with these guys?
 They can't play."
 And I'm like, 'Who cares?
 Listen to the energy.'"

 "It was the first time that the four of us wrote together and we got a chance to broaden our horizons.
-I don't think it was a conscious effort to break away from anything musically," he mused.
-"Obviously, listening to songs like 'Fight Fire' and 'Trapped Under Ice,' we were obviously still into the thrash type of stuff.
-But we were realizing you had to be careful that it didn't become too limiting or one-dimensional. ...
-'Ride the Lightning' was the first time that both [bassist Cliff Burton] and Kirk got a chance to add what they were doing.
-They just came from a different school, especially Cliff, who came from a much more melodic approach."
+I don't think it was a conscious effort to break away from anything musically," Ulrich told Rolling Stone.
+"Listening to songs like 'Fight Fire' and 'Trapped Under Ice,' we were obviously still into the thrash type of stuff.
+But we were realizing you had to be careful that it didn't become too limiting or one-dimensional.

-Ride the Lightning was a sales success for the previously underground outfit, peaking at No. 100 on the Billboard chart -- and ultimately attracting the interest of Elektra Records, who signed the band to a new deal and reissued the album later in the year.
-Still, the record's expanded musical palette wasn't without its detractors.
+Ride the Lightning was a sales success for the previously underground outfit, peaking at No. 100 on the Billboard chart, That ultimately attracted the interest of Elektra Records, who signed Metallica to a new deal and reissued the album later in the year.

+Of course, the record's expanded musical palette wasn't without its detractors.
 "There was an odd reaction to 'Fade to Black' and to the variety of the record.
 It did surprise us a little bit, I guess," Ulrich admitted.
 "People started calling us sellouts and all that type of stuff.
 Some people were a little bit bewildered by the fact that there was a song that had acoustic guitars.